A Guide To Miami’s “Super Cute Reasonably Priced Restaurants To Catch Up With A Few Friends” guide image

 OpenTable logo

-The entrees at Pinch are (sorry for what we're about to do) just a pinch above $20, but the prices aren't wild and there are lots of small plates available at lower price points.
-Plus, we just love this place.
-It's a charming, relaxing space that feels like someone's home, and will make you want to take off your shoes (please don't).
-Food is the big reason to come here though.
+Pinch is a charming MiMo spot that feels like eating inside someone's house (we're pretty sure it used to be one), and will make you want to take off your shoes (please don't).
 They do simple dishes fantastically.
 And the burger, croquetas, and gambas al ajillo will make you look like you’re incredibly interested in what your friends are saying, even if their story is tragically devoid of anything resembling a plot or climax.

 NIU Wine is the drinking equivalent of a cashmere sweater.
 The narrow space has an intimate dinner party energy—with candlelight and tables perfect for small groups of two or three.
 There’s not really a wine menu.
 You just chat with the staff, and they bring you some bottles to try.
 NIU Wine is more bar than restaurant (so don’t come starving), but there is a small (and delicious) rotating food menu of tapas that will go great with a glass of that red you picked because you liked the label.

-Being waited on can sometimes be awkward, especially when you’re trying to catch up with friends and the details are so risqué that your entire table glares at the server until they leave.
+Being waited on can sometimes be awkward when the conversation is too good (or weird) to risk interrupting.
 Luckily, Naomi’s not only has cafeteria-style service, but also one of Miami's cutest patios.
 This place serves standard Haitian dishes (minus the pork, so get your griot elsewhere).
 But what they lack in porcine options they make up for with a selection of vegan options and a great jerk chicken.
 Pick out what you want, pay, and take your styrofoam box to their back patio outfitted with mismatched furniture and a few roosters.

 Soya E Pomodoro looks like it burrowed into the side of a Downtown office building like a hibernating bear, marking its territory with dozens of slightly random paintings and pictures.
 But this pasta cave is ultimately way more charming than the layer of a fat, sleeping grizzly.
-They also occasionally host live jazz, serve a pear and cheese-stuffed pasta we love (the fazzoletti di formaggio e pera), and have an atmosphere comfortable enough for you to finally admit to your old roommate that it was you who was stealing their laundry detergent.
-Entrees get a little pricey here, but the pastas (which are what you should be eating) all hover around $20.
+They also occasionally host live jazz, serve a pear and cheese-stuffed pasta we love, and have an atmosphere comfortable enough for you to finally admit to your old roommate that it was you who was stealing their laundry detergent.

-If you’d like to chat over tacos and margaritas, Taquiza is a great place to do it.
-Though we’re going to suggest the North Beach location over the busier and often louder South Beach location for the purpose of this guide.
-The North Beach taco shop is a little more intimate, has outdoor tables close enough to the beach that you can feel the ocean breeze, and serves the same great tacos and—most importantly—the totopos, which are the Michael Jordan of tortilla chips.
+If you’d like to chat over tacos and margaritas without needing to make a reservation or worry about what to wear, Taquiza is a great place to do it.
+The North Beach taco shop is very casual, has outdoor tables close enough to the beach that you can feel the ocean breeze, and serves some of the best tacos in Miami.
+But you are not leaving here without ordering their totopos, which are the Michael Jordan of tortilla chips.

 Chase Sapphire Card Ad